BrannonKLuong/dropshop_ML_overlay/Greedy_Alg_Folder/Greedy_Alg_ReadME.md

 ```

 #### The Math to Determine Total Distance
-The only key difference in calculating the sum is for curves the algorithm uses the arc length formula.
+The main challenge for calculating the sum is for curves.
+The algorithm uses the arc length formula.

 ```
 def determine_total_distance_traveled(coordinate, curr_seg, course): #Coordinate can be droplet coordinate or